corytu/coursera-r-mentoring/README.md

 Besides, RStudio and R users around the world have contributed many cheatsheets which can be referred to anytime.
 Check [RStudio Cheat Sheets](https://www.rstudio.com/resources/cheatsheets/) for them.

 ## Getting started
+* [Why R but not Excel](R-over-Excel.md): Here I listed some advantages of R over Excel from my point of view.
 * [Use R or RStudio](R-or-RStudio.md): RStudio can't be executed without R. Still they have different advantages.
 * [Chinese user names cause errors](Chinese-user-names.md): If your computer user name comprise Chinese characters and you get errors when running RStudio, please refer to this article.
 * [Use "<-" or "="](use-equal-or-arrow.md): Using either `<-` or `=` to assign values in R is a question related to personal preferences.
 I shared my own opinions here.